NVENC: Seventh generation, Ampere GA10x

 Ampere has essentially the same NVENC generation engine as Turing.
 The only substantive difference is that NVDEC received support for AV1 decoding (with film grain).

 In entry-level mobile graphics, the GA107-chip-based GeForce MX570 comes in two versions, one of which (the GeForce MX570 A) has the hardware decoder and encoder permanently disabled during manufacturing.

 Eighth generation, Ada Lovelace AD10x

 Nvidia announced the next-gen NVENC with 8K 10-bit 60FPS AV1 fixed function hardware encoder in Ada Lovelace GPUs.

 Ninth generation, Blackwell GB20X

-Introduced support for 4:2:2 chroma subsampling and the AV1 Ultra High Quality mode.
+Blackwell GPU microarchitecture (9th gen) introduced support for 4:2:2 chroma subsampling and the AV1 Ultra High Quality mode.
 It is also said to be 5% more efficient over its predecessor.

 Operating system support

 The Nvidia NVENC SIP core needs to be supported by the device driver.
 The driver provides one or more interfaces, (e.g. OpenMAX IL) to NVENC.
 The NVENC SIP core can be accessed through the proprietary NVENC API, as well as the DXVA and VDPAU APIs.

-It is bundled with Nvidia's GeForce driver.
+Support is bundled with Nvidia's GeForce drivers so operating system support depends on drivers supporting the OS.
+In case of Microsoft Windows, H.264 encoding was supported on Windows 7 and above.
+The significantly improved quality H.264 encoder which many industry reviews said was on par with x264 Fast preset, arrived with the Turing architecture GPUs.
+That one along with HEVC and AV1 encoders are supported only on Windows 10 and above.
 NVENC is available for Windows and Linux operating systems.
 The free and open-source nouveau device driver does not support Nvidia NVENC.